 Ground was broken on the hotel in February 2019, with a sod turning ceremony attended by Member for McPherson, the Hon.
 Karen Andrews MP, Minster for Tourism Industry Development Kate Jones MP and developer John Robinson.

-To view the Department of Infrastructure, Regional Development and Cities' endorsement of the project's Construction Environmental Management Plan (CEMP), please click here.
+To view the Department of Infrastructure, Transport, Cities & Regional Development' endorsement of the project's Construction Environmental Management Plan (CEMP), please click here.

 Building activities are only to be carried out after approval has been obtained from the Airport Building Controller (ABC) for Gold Coast Airport.
 The Regulations set out the way in which applications are made for approval of building activities, as well as the matters the ABC considers before an approval is issued.
 In some cases, Gold Coast Airport Pty Ltd will be the applicant for building activities.
 However, where Gold Coast Airport is not the applicant for a building activity, the ABC cannot give its approval unless Gold Coast Airport has first given its consent to the proposed activities.
 The Regulations describe the activities the ABC must be satisfied about before it gives its consent, such as whether the proposed building activity is consistent with the Gold Coast Airport Master Plan.